viruscoding/Qt-Advanced-Docking-System/doc/user-guide.md

 ![AutoHideOpenOnDragHover](cfg_flag_AutoHideOpenOnDragHover.gif)

 Said dock must be set to accept drops to hide when cursor leaves its scope.
 See `AutoHideDragNDropExample` for more details.

+### `AutoHideCloseOnOutsideMouseClick`

+If this flag is set (default), the auto hide dock container will collapse if the user clicks outside of the container.
+If not set, the auto hide container can be closed only via click on auto hide sidebar tab.

 ## DockWidget Feature Flags